simsm/lancer-clocks/README.md

 # Preface
-This is a fork of the original [Blades in the Dark Clocks Module](https://github.com/troygoode/fvtt-clocks) to handle Lancer-focused clocks.
+This is a fork of the original [Blades in the Dark Clocks Module](https://github.com/troygoode/fvtt-clocks) to handle Lancer-focused progress/resource tracking clocks.
 This allows for any number of themes, so long as the guidelines in "Adding More Themes" are followed.

+While it was initially designed to be used for the Lancer system specifically (hence the name and clock styles that come by default), it is actually compatible with every system that has actor sheets due to some modifications to the original code.

 # Foundry VTT: Clocks